cube2222/jql/README.md

   }
 ]
 ```
-Combine them with _filter_ and even the void will be gone!
+Combine him with _filter_ and even the void will be gone!

 In practice you obviously have to spell out his name, otherwise it won't work, but that's on you!